-Reading will always accompany the meals.
+Reading will always accompany the meals of the monks.
 The reader should not be the one who just happens to pick up the book, but someone who will read for a whole week, beginning on Sunday.
-After Mass and Communion, let the incoming reader ask all to pray so that God may shield them from the spirit of vanity.
-Let the reader begin this verse in the oratory: “O God, open my lips, and my mouth shall proclaim your praise” (Ps.
+After Mass and Communion, let the incoming reader ask all to pray for them so that God may shield them from the spirit of vanity.
+Let them begin this verse in the oratory: “Lord, open my lips, and my mouth shall proclaim your praise” (Ps.
 51:17), and let all say it three times.
-When they have received a blessing, they will begin their week of reading.
+When the reader has received a blessing, they will begin their week of reading.

 Let there be complete silence.
 No whispering, no speaking – only the readers voice should be heard there.
-The members should by turn serve one another’s needs as they eat and drink, so that no one need ask for anything.
+The monks should by turn serve one another’s needs as they eat and drink, so that no one need ask for anything.
 If, however, anything is required, it should be requested by an audible signal of some kind rather than by speech.
-No one should presume to ask a question about the reading or about anything else “lest occasion be given to the devil” (Eph.
+No one should presume to ask a question about the reading or about anything else “lest occasion be given” [to the devil] (Eph.
 4:27; 1 Tim.
 5:14).
-The abbot or prioress, however, may wish to say a few words of instruction.
+The superior, however, may wish to say a few words of instruction.

-Because of Communion and because the fast may be too hard for them to bear, the one who is reader of the week is to receive some diluted wine before beginning to read.
+Because of holy Communion and because the fast may be too hard for them to bear, the one who is reader for the week is to receive some diluted wine before they begin to read.
 Afterward they will take their meal with the weekly kitchen servers and the attendants.

 The rule continually uses practical and ordinary ways to shape a gentle and consistent coming to awareness of each other, divinity, and who we are in this divinity.
 This chapter, in setting up a dynamic between listening and mealtimes, helps the community to experience where their attention is and what might be getting in the way of simply being now, conscious.